 It may be beneficial to reach out to your bank to find out if there is a transfer limit (i.e. $2,000 per transfer) when using Zelle.
-LIPP cannot break up an award and send it in multiple transactions, so if your bank limit is low it may be worth looking into opening a new account with a bank that allows for higher transfer amounts.
+LIPP cannot break up funding and send it in multiple transactions, so if your bank limit is low it may be worth looking into opening a new account with a bank that allows for higher transfer amounts.

 Why do I need to submit the W-9?

 The W-9 is used to set you up as a vendor in the Accounts Payables system so that we can disburse your LIPP funds.
 It is only required for U.S. citizens.
 Check the box marked Individual and be sure to sign it.
 Note: Non-U.S. citizens will be emailed separately with instructions for different required documentation.